netgitry/bakedbyacherryontop/content/pages/cakes.md

         type: action
     type: section_cta
     subtitle: 'We have different cakes for different Themes, Occasions & Functions'
-    title: We have cakes for different
+    title: 'We have cakes for different themes, occasions and Functions'
   - title: We have CAKES for all occasions...
     image_position: left
     actions: []